What Makes a Solar Company “Top” in Singapore?

 Maintenance: The Silent Savings Killer

-• Panel soiling reduces output by 5% to 15% annually if not cleaned
+- Panel soiling from dust, pollen, bird droppings, and tree sap reduces output by 5% to 15% annually if not cleaned

-• Inverter faults can go undetected for months
+- Inverter faults can go undetected for months without proactive monitoring

-• Cable degradation from UV exposure and humidity
+- Cable degradation from UV exposure and humidity is a slow but serious risk

-• Mounting corrosion if galvanised steel was used
+- Mounting corrosion is inevitable if galvanised steel (rather than aluminium with stainless steel hardware) was used

 Insurance: Protection Against the Unexpected